 Moreover, with an empowered product team, it’s not sufficient just to ship something when promised.
 What you ship must actually work – solve the problem for the customer and/or the business.
 This is much tougher.

 So, getting good at managing these high-integrity commitments is key to building a dependable reputation for you and your team.

 The product manager needs to be perceived as always acting in the best interests of the company – not of herself, and not of protecting the interests of only her team.

 In larger companies, especially those perceived as highly political, people are often suspected of having personal agendas or “fiefdoms.”
 But for a product team to be entrusted and empowered, it’s essential that the product team, and especially the product manager, be perceived as not only understanding the overall objective of the company, but is sincerely committed to doing everything in her power to help the company succeed.

 (As an important side-note, this is a major reason why equity-based incentive and compensation plans are so effective – none of us wins unless the company wins).

 Another difference between a feature team and an empowered product team is how engaged and committed the team is.
 It’s not hard for leadership to tell if a team is engaged and passionate about the mission of the company and their part in making that happen.
-While project managers often resort to imposing deadlines, if you hope to have an empowered team of missionaries, the product manager needs to instead share the common intent and the overall purpose of the work.
+While project managers often resort to imposing deadlines, if you hope to have an empowered team of missionaries, the product manager needs to instead share the overall purpose of the work.

 An empowered product team signs up to achieve results.
 But with that empowerment necessarily comes the responsibility of accountability for those results.